lvsl-deactivated/lvsl.github.com/_posts/2015-01-10-using_api_blueprints_for_and_profit.md

 ---
 layout: post
-title: Using *API Blueprints* for Fun and Profit
+title: Using APIBlueprint for Fun and Profit
 published: true
 tags:
   - JSONSchema